How do I apply for funding?

 Does my organisation need Deductible Gift Recipient (DGR) status to apply?

 No. Unlike many grants programs, you do not need DGR status.
 However, you do need to be a not-for-profit organisation, unless there are exceptional circumstances.

 How much funding can I apply for?

-The minimum grant is $20,000.
+The minimum grant is $50,000.
 There is no set maximum, and a grant may be spread over several years.
-However, to give an indication, we expect an initial grant of over $500,000 would be unusual.
-If you are thinking of applying for a large grant (over $50,000), we encourage you to talk to the General Manager-Grants about potential budgets.
+However, as an indication, an initial grant of over $500,000 would be unusual.
+If you are thinking of applying for a large grant (over $100,000), we encourage you to talk to the Grants Manager about potential budgets.

 Make your budget realistic to cover the amount you actually need to be effective.
 Don’t pad your budget, in case you only get part-funding.
 We prefer to either support the project with the requested budget, vary the scope or decline the project.
 We will not give a percentage of the request and expect you to do the same activity.

 What time period can the grant cover?